 “medical insurance” AND “United States”

-While adding a country as a keyword may help, it is recommended to look at the source itself to determine where the research was completed.
+While adding a country as a keyword may help, it is not a guarantee.
+We recommend looking at the source itself to determine where the research was completed.
 Good places to look for this information are the abstract, methods, or results sections.
 In one (or all) of these sections, you should find what the study is and that usually includes where it took place.

 The Search Everything box is the search box on the library homepage that searches all of the databases in Chamberlain Library at once.
 To find a permalink in this search system, follow the steps below.

-1. When you find a source you are interested in from the search results, click on the permalink (chain link) icon in the upper right-hand corner.
+1. From the search results, click on the permalink (chain link) icon to the right of the source's title.

-2. Select Copy the Permalink to Clipboard link that appears below the citation.
+2. Select Copy the Permalink to Clipboard below the citation.

 3. Paste that link into your document.